-- (11) In proceedings against a person for an offence under this section, it is a defence to prove that- - (a) he intended to disclose to the Reporting Authority such a suspicion, belief or matter as is mentioned in subsection (5); but - (b) there is reasonable excuse for his failure to make the disclosure in accordance with paragraph (b) of that subsection. - (12) In the case of a person who was in employment at the relevant time, subsections (5) and (8) shall have effect in relation to disclosures, and intended disclosures, to the appropriate person in accordance with the procedure established by his employer for the making of such disclosures as they have effect in relation to disclosures, and intended disclosures, to the Reporting Authority. - (13) A person guilty of an offence under this section is liable- - (a) on summary conviction, to imprisonment for a term not exceeding 2 years or a fine not exceeding \$5,000 or to both; or - (b) on conviction on indictment, to imprisonment for a term not exceeding 14 years or a fine or to both. - (14) No member of the Reporting Authority or other person shall be guilty of an offence under this section in respect of anything done by him in the course of acting in connection with the enforcement, or intended enforcement, of any provision of this Law or of any other enactment relating to criminal conduct or the proceeds of such conduct. - (15) No prosecution shall be instituted under this section without the consent of the Attorney-General. - 23.
-(1) A person is guilty of an offence if hefor the purpose of avoiding prosecution for an offence or of avoiding the making or enforcement of a confiscation order.
+- (i) report the possible commission of an offence; - (ii) initiate a criminal investigation respecting the matter disclosed; - (iii) assist with any investigation or criminal proceedings respecting the matter disclosed; or - (iv) generally to give effect to the purposes of this Law. - (10) For the purposes of this section, having possession of any property shall be taken to be doing an act in relation to it. - (11) In proceedings against a person for an offence under this section, it is a defence to prove that- - (a) he intended to disclose to the Reporting Authority such a suspicion, belief or matter as is mentioned in subsection (5); but - (b) there is reasonable excuse for his failure to make the disclosure in accordance with paragraph (b) of that subsection. - (12) In the case of a person who was in employment at the relevant time, subsections (5) and (8) shall have effect in relation to disclosures, and intended disclosures, to the appropriate person in accordance with the procedure established by his employer for the making of such disclosures as they have effect in relation to disclosures, and intended disclosures, to the Reporting Authority. - (13) Whoever is guilty of an offence under this section is liable- - (a) on summary conviction, to a fine of five thousand dollars and to imprisonment for two years; or - (b) on conviction on indictment, to a fine and to imprisonment for fourteen years. - (14) No member of the Reporting Authority or other person is guilty of an offence under this section in respect of anything done by him in the course of acting in connection with the enforcement, or intended enforcement, of any provision of this Law or of any other enactment relating to criminal conduct or the proceeds of such conduct. - (15) No prosecution shall be instituted under this section without the consent of the Attorney-General.